2012 Flashback - One Last Hoorah for your Grill

 Originally published August 31 2012

 45 years is a long time.
 That's how long my parents have been married.
-This August, Brad and I took a drive up to Kelowna to make them a special anniversary dinner.
+This August, we took a drive up to Kelowna to make them a special anniversary dinner.
 I chose cedar plank lobster tails with roasted radishes because my Dad loves lobster and my Mom loves radishes.

 Cedar Plank Lobster Tails